CourseReps/ECEN689-Fall2018/Tutorials/tutorial_unsupervisedLearning.md

 ## 1. Need For Unsupervised Learning (Explained with Real life examples)
-a) Cancer Research: To find Gene Expression Levels in 100 patients with breast cancer by looking for sub-groups among the breast cancer samples to obtain a better understanding of the disease
+a) Cancer Research: To find Gene Expression Levels in 100 patients with breast cancer by looking for sub-groups among the breast cancer samples to obtain a better understanding of the disease \n
 b) Online Shopping: To identify shopping behaviors and preference of shopping items by looking at the purchase history of customers

 ## 2. Types of Unsupervised Learning